DigitalOcean Kubernetes Cluster

 kubeconfig

-Below is an example Config File with the info corresponding to each field indicated.
+Below is an example kubeconfig file with the info corresponding to each field indicated.